The Best Day (Taylor Swift song): Release

 "The Best Day" is track number 12 on Fearless, released on November 11, 2008.
-Swift released her self-edited video for "The Best Day" in May 2009, in celebration of Mother's Day and as part of a special promotion through Big Machine Records.
+Swift released her self-edited video for "The Best Day" on May 1, 2009, in celebration of Mother's Day and as part of a special promotion through Big Machine Records.
 The video features footage of Swift's family and childhood, featuring her parents and brother Austin.

-After a masters controversy, Swift released her re-recorded version of Fearless, subtitled Taylor's Version, on April 9, 2021; Fearless (Taylor's Version) features a re-recorded version of "The Best Day", also subtitled "Taylor's Version".
+After signing a new contract with Republic Records, Swift began re-recording her first six studio albums in November 2020.
+The decision came after a 2019 public dispute between Swift and talent manager Scooter Braun, who acquired Big Machine Records, including the masters of Swift's albums the label had released.
+By re-recording them, Swift had full ownership of the new masters, including the copyright licensing of her songs, devaluing the Big Machine-owned masters.

+The re-recording of "The Best Day", subtitled "Taylor's Version", was released as part of Fearless's re-recording, Fearless (Taylor's Version), on April 9, 2021.
 The re-recorded version was produced by Swift and Christopher Rowe.
 On April 30, 2021, Swift released a four-minute music video for "The Best Day (Taylor's Version)", consisting of footage from home movies from Swift's childhood to young adulthood, also starring her parents and brother.
 The video won Best Family Feature at the 2021 CMT Music Awards.

 Music and lyrics

-"The Best Day" is an understated track.
+"The Best Day" is an understated folk rock song.
 The track originally featured mandolin and Dobro, but Swift told the producing team to mute all of them because she wanted the song to be as simple as possible.
 The end product, according to the Chicago Tribune, incorporates a "coffeehouse folkish beat".
 It is built on gentle acoustic guitar strums.
 Musicologist James E. Perone remarked that "The Best Day" features a country rock arrangement that recalls the music of American rock band Eagles.
 The song uses the '50s progression, I–vi–IV–V, which is associated with many American pop songs from the 1950s; Perone argued that this quality lended "The Best Day" a timeless feel.

 Swift wrote "The Best Day" as a tribute to her parents over the years; the focus of the song is her mother, and her father is mentioned in the middle eight.
 There is also a mention of Swift's brother Austin with the lyrics saying, "inside and out he is better than I am."
 In the liner notes of Fearless, the secret message in the song's lyrics is "God Bless Andrea Swift".
-Set in fall, the song narrates Swift's relationship with her mother, featuring memories when she was three, five, and 13; activities they engaged in together including paint sets, pumpkin patches, and window-shopping.
-The lyrics feature many fall imagery, such as the pumpkin patch, tractor rides, and the sky is gold.
-Consistent with Fearless's frequent references to fairy tales, "The Best Day" mentions Snow White and princess in the lyrics.
+Set in fall, the song narrates Swift's relationship with her mother, featuring memories when she was three, five, and 13.
+The narrator mentions moments they spent together involving paint sets, pumpkin patches, and window-shopping.
+The lyrics feature many imagery associated with fall, such as "the pumpkin patch", "tractor rides", and "the sky is gold".
+Consistent with Fearless's frequent references to fairy tales, "The Best Day" mentions Snow White and princesses in the lyrics.